Does your workplace bring people together? Or do you feel its design actively pushes people apart?

 Please help with this important research by completing this survey, letting us know how you feel about your workplace, whether it be a large-scale corporation, or the comfort of your own home.
 The survey takes approximately 10 minutes to complete, and all responses will be anonymous.

-We’re honoured that our friends at Lendlease have kindly agreed to present the results of the survey to delegates at our up-coming London Conference, Workplace Trends: Towards a New Era of Work and Workplace.
-Register on this link to be the first to hear about designing out loneliness in the workplace.
+We’re honoured that our friends at Lendlease have kindly agreed to present the results of the survey to delegates at our up-coming London Conference, Workplace Trends: Towards a New Era of Work and Workplace on 15 October in London.